 Beyond that, we’re seeing more and more truly different literacies emerge and become mainstream concepts: data literacy, visual literacy, technology literacy, media literacy, and on and on.
-As one of my colleagues frequently points out, all our students are Starbucks Literate: they all know the language of ordering a drink in the coffee shop!
+As one of my former colleagues frequently points out, all our students are Starbucks Literate: they all know the language of ordering a drink in the coffee shop!

 In “Learning From the Context: Teaching Skills While Teaching Content”, I presented at Elon University’s Innovation In Instruction on the idea that we could structure courses to allow us to teach technology literacy while teaching other subject matter.
 (For some reason images were stripped out of this presentation, but the text remained.)

 In “Teaching Them (2.0) to Fish: Web 2.0 as Subject and Method in Information Literacy Instruction,” I presented with Susan Sharpless Smith and Roz Tedford on a specific implementation of this idea: using Web 2.0 tools as a method to introduce technology literacies into an information literacy course.

 With an interest in various literacies, and how clearly our students need a number of them, I presented “Convergence Literacies: Preparing Students For Life Beyond the Liberal Arts Education” with Jolie Tingen and Elon’s Innovation in Instruction as well.